-The monthly standard error of the model is approximately 76,000 jobs.
-The first and last data rows of the table report the forecast plus 0.5 standard errors (in green) and the forecast minus 0.5 standard errors (in red), respectively.
+The monthly standard error of the model is approximately 82,000 jobs.
+The first and last data rows of the table report the forecast plus one standard error (in green) and the forecast minus one standard error (in red), respectively.
 All values are rounded to the nearest thousand.
-If the model errors were normally distributed, roughly 31% of the observations would fall below -0.5 standard errors and another 31% of the observations would exceed +0.5 standard errors.
+If the model errors were normally distributed, roughly 16% of the observations would fall below minus one standard error and another 16% of the observations would exceed plus one standard error.

-The aggregate neural network model forecast for September is 233,000, which is up noticeably from last month's revised forecast of 200,000, reflecting a modest increase in the strength of the employment environment during the month of September.
-The Briefing.com consensus estimate for September is 205,000, which is 32,000 higher than the August NFP data (173,000), also indicating a modest strengthening in the employment environment.
-The actual August data was slightly below the revised August forecast (-0.35 S.E.) and the consensus estimate for September is also slightly below the model forecast (-0.37 S.E.).
+The aggregate neural network model forecast for September is 182,000, which is down sharply (-65,000) from last months forecast of 247,000, reflecting a rapid deterioration in the employment environment during the month of September.
+The Briefing.com consensus estimate for September is 176,000, which is up modestly (+25,000) from the actual August NFP data (151,000).

 Basic forecasting tools can help you identify unusual consensus economic estimates, which often lead to substantial surprises and market movements.
 Identifying such environments in advance may help you protect your portfolio from these corrections and help you determine the optimal entry and exit points for your strategies.

 In the case of the NFP data, the monthly report data is highly variable and prone to substantial revisions.
 As a result, having an independent and unbiased indicator of the health of the U.S. job market is especially important.